dreginkogan/Savonius-VAWT/README.md

 ## Design CAD files ##

-Once I figure out how to bulk export Fusion 360 files, I will put them into this github.
+There is a zip attached.
+(It may be messy, I used a random Fusion bulk export plugin)

 Download Fusion 360 for free: https://www.autodesk.com/products/fusion-360/personal-form?